thegirlcoderr/Conquering-Responsiveness/challenge02/README.md

 ### What I learned

-I learned how parents div's width affects the child div's and how to use max-width.
+I learnt how the width of a parent element can affect its children's dimensions.
+I also learned how to use the max-width property.

 ## Author